 - A. Purpose.
 The purpose of this Rule is to provide landscape standards that minimize water use, eliminate Water Waste, and reduce storm water Runoff by requiring low water landscape plantings, design, and irrigation methods.
 Pursuant to Government Code Section 65595, this Rule is intended to be at least as effective in water conservation as the State's Model Water Efficient Landscape Ordinance and is intended to apply in lieu of the State Model Water Efficient Landscape Ordinance. - B. Applicability.
-The provisions of this Rule shall apply to all of the following categories of landscaping:

-- 1. New Construction projects requiring a grading permit, building permit or design approval with an associated new aggregate Landscape Area equal to or greater than five hundred (500) square feet; - 2.
-New landscapes requiring a grading permit, building permit or design approval with an aggregate Landscape Area equal to or greater than five hundred (500) square feet; - 3.
-Construction projects requiring a grading permit, building permit or design approval with associated Rehabilitated Landscapes having an aggregate Landscape Area equal to or greater than two thousand five hundred (2,500) square feet; and - 4.
-Rehabilitated Landscapes requiring a grading permit, building permit, or design approval with an aggregate Landscape Area equal to or greater than two thousand five hundred (2,500) square feet. - 5.
-Applicable landscapes with an aggregate Landscape Area of two thousand five hundred (2,500) square feet or less are considered Minor Landscape Projects and shall comply with the submittal requirements set forth this Rule. - 6.
-Minor Landscape Projects using treated or untreated Graywater or rainwater captured onsite to irrigate the entire Landscape Area shall be subject to the approval of the County's Environmental Health Department. - 7.
-Applicable landscapes with an aggregate Landscape Area greater than two thousand five hundred (2,500) square feet are considered Major Landscape Projects and shall comply with the submittal requirements set forth in this Rule.
+The provisions of this Rule shall apply to all of the following categories of landscaping: - 1.
+New Construction projects requiring a grading permit, building permit or design approval with an associated new aggregate Landscape Area equal to or greater than five hundred (500) square feet; - 2.
+New landscapes requiring a grading permit, building permit or design approval with an aggregate Landscape Area equal to or greater than five hundred (500) square feet.; - 3.
+Rehabilitated Landscapes having an aggregate Landscape Area equal to or greater than two thousand five hundred (2,500) square feet that are associated with a grading permit, building permit or design approval. - C. Exceptions.
+This Rule does not apply to: - 1.
+Local, state or federal historical sites listed in either the County's Local Official Register of Historic Resources, the California Register of Historic Places, or the National Register of Historic Places; - 2.
+Ecological Restoration Projects that do not require a permanent Irrigation System; - 3.
+Plant collections, as part of botanical gardens and arboretums open to the public; - 4.
+Agricultural cultivation activities including, but not limited to, the preparation and planting of vegetation on agricultural lands for the